spree/spree/guides/content/developer/tutorials/extensions.md

 ## Summary

 In this tutorial you learned how to both install extensions and create your own.
-A lot of core spree development concepts were covered and you gained exposure to some of the Spree internals.
+A lot of core Spree development concepts were covered and you gained exposure to some of the Spree internals.

 In the [next part](/developer/tutorial/deface_overrides/) of this tutorial series, we will cover [Deface](http://github.com/spree/deface) overrides and look at ways to improve our current extension.